Go back to Inspire: A Celebration of Children’s Art in Response to Jacopo del Sellaio’s Cupid and Psyche

-The Story of Cupid and Psyche by Jacopo del Sellaio, an Italian painter working with Sandro Botticelli in Florence, Italy in the 1400s.
+The focus painting was The Story of Cupid and Psyche by Jacopo del Sellaio, an Italian painter working with Sandro Botticelli in Florence, Italy in the 1400s.

 Inspire 2020 Programme Goals